 People tend to confuse bonuses with commissions.
 A commission is a prefixed rate at which someone gets paid for items sold or deals completed while a bonus is in most cases arbitrary and unplanned.

 The main two types of jobs

 |Revenue Generators||Supporting Cast|

 Employees that are directly involved in generating revenue or profit for the organization.
 Their field of expertise usually matches the type of business.

 Employees that support and facilitate the work of revenue generators.
 Their expertise is usually different from that of the core business operations.

 Revenue generators usually get more and higher bonuses, higher salaries, and more frequent salary increments.
 The reason is quite simple: it is easier to quantify your value to the company in monetary terms when you participate in revenue generation.

 Top management personnel and senior employees naturally exhibit higher bonus rates and frequencies than juniors.
 This is very predictable due to the inherent responsibilities of being higher in the hierarchy.
 People in top positions can easily get double or triple bonus rates than employees down the pyramid.

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Solomon Islands earn 11% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Solomon Islands is 11% on average across all career fields.

 ©Salary Explorer 2023